antarctica/bas-style-kit-docs/site/_components/footer.md

   included="yes"
 %}

-The `.footer-bsk-policy-links` class positions and styles links to policies such as copyright and privacy statements.
+Use the `.footer-bsk-policy-links` class to position and style links to policies such as copyright and privacy statements.

 {% example html %}
 <footer class="footer-bsk footer-bsk-default">